HumaIlyas/Project-1/README.md

 * To get the information about the provisions and opportunities for yoga at Delft Body & Mind Center.
 * To get the schedule for different types of yoga lessons and classes.
 * To get the possibility of socialization with other yoga learners.
-* To get the information about the prices for classes for yoga lessons.
+* To get the information about the prices for yoga lessons.
 * To find the location of the center and contact details.

 ### Returning user goals